saltstack/salt-install-guide/docs/topics/upgrade.rst

           source to the latest source listed on :ref:`install-debian` or :ref:`install-ubuntu`.

-      * - Update macOs or Windows
+      * - Update macOS or Windows
-        - To update Windows or macO, download the latest installers and run them.
+        - To update Windows or macOS, download the latest installers and run them.
           See :ref:`install-macos` or :ref:`install-windows` for these downloads.

 #.
 If you are upgrading from classic Salt packages to onedir packages, use Salt